Golden Light Sutra: Tibetan

+The historical timeline of the sutra is supported by significant manuscript discoveries in the 20th century.
+Archeological expeditions in Dunhuang uncovered numerous fragments of the sutra.
+These caches contain abundant fragments of the archaic Tib.
+I but none of the expanded Tib.
+II.
+As Tib.
+II offered a more refined translation and a broader philosophical scope, it gradually rendered Tib.
+I obsolete in the eyes of monastic editors.
+As such, many later editions of the Tibetan Canon, such as the black Narthang block print, omitted the short earlier version entirely, viewing it as a redundant subset of the expanded text.

 Old Turkic

 An almost complete translation of the Golden Light Sutra into Old Uyghur in the 11th century was carried out by the scribe Shingqo Sheli Tutung.
 This particular translation would be revised two times by Uyghur and Yugur monks, in 1361 and 1687 respectively.

 Western languages

 In 1958, Nobel published a German translation, based on Yijing's Chinese text.

 In 1970, R. E. Emmerick produced an English translation of the short, condensed Sanskrit version of the Sutra of Golden Light into English.

-In Tibetan, there are three versions of the Sutra: the 21, 29, and 31 chapter versions.
-The 29 Chapter Version was probably the most popular in Tibet and Tibetan Buddhist regions.

-In 2007, the Foundation for the Preservation of the Mahayana Tradition, Lama Zopa Rinpoche's Buddhist organization, produced a translation of the 21 chapter version of the Sutra, the most abbreviated and condensed version.
+In 2007, the Foundation for the Preservation of the Mahayana Tradition, Lama Zopa Rinpoche's Buddhist organization, produced a translation of the 21 chapter version of the Tibetan translation, the most abbreviated and condensed version.
 In 2023, 84000.co published a translation of the 21 chapter version, followed in 2024 by the first English translations of the 29 and 31 chapter versions.